nithinyell/iOS-Important-Questions/Assorted.md

 - Static dispatch, also known as `early binding`, occurs at compile time.
 - Dynamic dispatch, also known as `late binding`, occurs at runtime.

+## Dynamic vs Static Libraries
+- A static library is compiled and linked with the application code at compile time.
+- A dynamic library is compiled separately from the application and linked at runtime.

 ## CoreData
 ## MethodSwizzling
 ## Type-Casting